AmritAgarwal2024/FraudDetection_Model_DeepLearning/README.md

 # Fraud Detection Model

 ## Project Details
-This project focuses on building a **fraud detection model** using a **neural network** implemented with **PyTorch** and understanding the effect of hyperparameter tuning on model performance.
+- This project focuses on building a **fraud detection model** using a **neural network** implemented with **PyTorch** and displaying performance metrics on a        streamlit dashboard.
-The primary goal is to classify financial transactions as **fraudulent or non-fraudulent** based on transaction-related features.
+- The primary goal is to classify financial transactions as **fraudulent or non-fraudulent** based on transaction-related features using and artificial neural        network model and tweaking the hyperparameters to understand their effect on model accuracy.
+It also helps us understand which variables form a transaction record are more important in determining fraud.

 ### Key Activities
 - **Data Preprocessing:** Encoding categorical variables, scaling numerical variables.